Washing turkey before cooking: to do or not to do?

 Washing turkey with salt or vinegar does not kill bacteria.
 The only way to kill bacteria is by cooking the turkey to the recommended internal temperature of 165°F (74°C).

-See also How to cook on a park grill
+See also How long to cook a brat in the air fryer

 In conclusion, washing turkey before cooking is an unnecessary step that can spread bacteria and has no effect on its taste or safety.
 It is essential to follow proper cooking techniques, including cooking the turkey to the correct internal temperature, to ensure a safe and delicious meal.